retiman/leetcode/src/binary-search/README.md

 # Binary Search

 There are multiple ways of doing binary search.
-Two major ways are used in this repository.
+The standard way is mostly used in this repository.

 ## Standard Algorithm

 Use this to check if an element exists in the array.
 The `left` and `right` pointers are always within bounds.
-Exiting the while loop indicates the element was not found.
+Exiting the loop means the element was not found.

+Note that this can be used like left most duplicate to find a good insertion point as well.

 ```
 let left = 0, right = xs.length - 1;